-2 1 Main ideas and purpose are somewhat unclear or development is vague.
-The writing lacks a central idea or purpose. • The purpose and main idea(s) may require extensive inferences by the reader.
-Ideas are extremely limited or simply unclear.
-Development is missing or the paper is too short to demonstrate the development of an idea. • Development is indistinct and details are insufficient. and a start of the • Irrelevant details may clutter the text. • Details may be repeated extensively.
+Main ideas and purpose are somewhat unclear or development is vague.

+- The purpose and main idea(s) may require extensive inferences by the reader. - Development is indistinct and details are insufficient. - Irrelevant details may clutter the text. - Details may be repeated extensively.